 Ireland is never short of rain, but, oddly, April is one of the driest months.
 Also, being after St Patrick’s Day and before peak season, all the big attractions are open but it’s still relatively quiet.
 That makes it a great time to travel around Ireland by train – a green option for a green island.
 Irish Rail can get you to many key locations: from Dublin, trains fan out to Sligo (hometown of WB Yeats), the craic-filled bars of Galway, colorful Killarney (and the surrounding national park) and historic Cork.
 There are plenty of smaller stop-offs that might be made en route – or simply enjoy the views of spring-flush Ireland unrolling past the window.

-Planning tip: A week-long rail loop from Dublin might include Westport (in Mayo), Galway, Limerick, Killarney, Cork, Waterford and back to Dublin; you could also add on Sligo (good surf in April) or Belfast.
+Planning tip: A week-long rail loop from Dublin might include Westport (in Mayo), Galway, Limerick, Killarney, Cork, Waterford and back to Dublin (albeit with the occasional backtracking).
+You could also add on Sligo (good surf in April) or Belfast.

 Ancient columns stand at an archaeological site with trees in bloom in strong pinks contrasting with the blue sky